They Called Three Injury Firms From The ER. The First One To Answer Got The Case.

 Assumptions: annualized estimate based on self-reported claimant volume, after-hours share, average fee value, and current first-response quality.
 Your actual number may vary by case mix, market, and firm conversion strength.

-The Villain: The Merit Will Wait Myth
+The Problem: The Merit Will Wait Myth

 PI owners tell themselves that serious claimants will wait for the better lawyer, leave a voicemail, or still be there in the morning because the case is real.